SIDN/anteater/INSTALL.md

     server_site character varying(20) NOT NULL,
     ipv integer NOT NULL,
     nqueries integer NOT NULL,
-    nresolvers integer NOT NULL,
+    resolvers integer NOT NULL,
-    nases integer NOT NULL,
+    ases integer NOT NULL,
     avg_rtt numeric(5,2)
 );